Spain proposes Pfizer shots for under-60s who got Astrazeneca first dose, El Pais says

-Healthcare & PharmaceuticalsSpain proposes Pfizer shots for under-60s who got Astrazeneca first dose, El Pais says

-Spain's Health Ministry has proposed that people under 60 who have already received a first dose of AstraZeneca's (AZN.L) drug receive a second shot of the coronavirus vaccine produced by Pfizer (PFE.N), El Pais newspaper reported on Tuesday.
+MADRID (Reuters) - Spain’s Health Ministry has proposed that people under 60 who have already received a first dose of AstraZeneca’s drug receive a second shot of the coronavirus vaccine produced by Pfizer, El Pais newspaper reported on Tuesday.

 The country’s health commission was still holding a meeting to take a final decision, the newspaper said, citing unnamed sources.